luxe0x64/nbtoolkit/README.md

 Version: 2.3
 New functions, Another button in menu which allows you to run Nbconverter from the menu, renaming file function have anice day.

+Version: 2.4
+New script DownloadNConvert 03.08.2025
+It downloads and converts a video file into audio file.
+File saves as "converted.mp3"